Stewartsl17/Election_Analysis/README.md

 # Election_Analysis

 ## Project Overview
 Tom, a Colorado Board of Elections employee, has tasked us with completing the election audit of a recent local congressional election.
+In order to replicate this process for future elections, our client wanted us to write script in Python.
+The steps of the script are as follows:

 1. Open the data file.
 2. Write down the names of all the candidates.